 Step Five: Finally, make sure to iron all of your napkins before using them at your wedding.
 To keep from wrinkling them, stack them all on top of each other completely flat, and wrap them in saran wrap until it's time to set them out for the event.

-If you have a ton of napkins, wrap them in sets according to the number of guests at each table, or by an even number like 10.
-Write how many napkins are in each set on the outside with permanent marker.
+If you have a ton of napkins, wrap them in sets according to the number of guests at each table or by an even number like 10.
+Write how many napkins are in each set on the outside with a permanent marker.

 How to Fold Wedding Napkins

-There are tons of great ways to fold your napkins to add just that much more flair and personality to each guest dinner table at your wedding.
+There are tons of great ways to fold your napkins to add just that much more flair and personality to each guest's dinner table at your wedding.